Interesting Stories of Bargaining in Asia

 Bargaining in Karachi

-A quick peek around the market to discover the breadth of the humiliation revealed a world in tears of laughter.
-All we could do is laugh as well.
+A quick peek around the market to discover the humiliation's breadth revealed a world in tears of laughter.
+All we could do was laugh as well.

-Pleased with our deal although irritated a bit with each other, we strutted off further into Thamel to do further battle.
-At the end of further blistering session, we went to the car and there was the seller of the scarves with the bleak look on his collapsed face.
-In his hand was our stack of bills and he gave us his pathetic story.
+Pleased with our deal, although irritated a bit with each other, we strutted off further into Thamel to do further battle.
+At the end of the further blistering session, we went to the car.
+There was the seller of the scarves with the bleak look on his collapsed face.
+In his hand was our stack of bills, and he gave us his pathetic story.

-In the confusion, the price we agreed to was much lower than his Boss had paid for the scarves in the first place.
-It was clear that if we push our triumph, it will cost him his job. so we returned the scarves, took the money and reflected on the lesson of multiple but simultaneous negotiation.
+In confusion, the price we agreed to was much lower than his Boss had paid for the scarves in the first place.
+It was clear that if we push our triumph, it will cost him his job.
+So we returned the scarves, took the money, and reflected on the lesson of multiple but simultaneous negotiations.

 Seller Refused to Bargain

-In Indonesia, a colleague brought us to a store owned by his friend promising us a fair deal.
-The store owner realizing his trap between offending his friend or losing money on any sale refused to discus any transaction with us.
+In Indonesia, a colleague brought us to a store owned by his friend, promising us a fair deal.
+The store owner realized his trap between offending his friend or losing money on any sale and refused to discuss any transaction.

 The Art of Bargaining in Jordan

 Our friend asked that it be polished so that we could view its full loveliness before setting a fair price.
-We put forward our opening position which was countered by the merchant noting that now that the mirror was polished, it clearly was worth much more.
-After cups of tea, speculations on the meaning of life, statements on the future of humanity, we approached a compromise price.
+We put forward our opening position, which the merchant countered, noting that it was worth much more now that the mirror was polished.
+After cups of tea, speculations on the meaning of life, and statements on humanity's future, we approached a compromise price.

-Our friend's neighbour had been off to another store and negotiating in Arabic with the gentleness of a camel bound warrior including threats and implied curses on the seller's relatives, she , too, arrived at a price.
+Our friend's neighbor had been off to another store and negotiating in Arabic with the gentleness of a camel bound warrior, including threats and implied curses on the seller's relatives.
+She, too, arrived at a price.
 Our price undercut hers by about half.
-The lesson learned: patience, show interest, develop a relationship if you can and not only will you get a better deal but you'll have a story to tell that's worth infinitely more than the wretched mirror you're looking for.
+The lesson learned: patience, show interest, develop a relationship if you can, and not only will you get a better deal, but you'll have a story to tell that's worth infinitely more than the wretched mirror.

-Other than common courtesy, politeness and an unhurried sense of consideration, it's difficult to generalize on the skills required from one Asian market to another.
+Other than common courtesy, politeness, and an unhurried sense of consideration, it's difficult to generalize the skills required from one Asian market to another.

-Different Asian markets have different protocols.
+Different Asian markets have other protocols.
 Thailand, for example, if you show irritation and raise your voice, sellers may not sell to you.
 They expect politeness and don't want trouble.
-If you are soft spoken and deal with them gently, they often will give you a better price.
+If you are soft-spoken and deal with them gently, they often will give you a better price.

-For some, bargaining is fun and relaxing and a great experience worth more than the item purchased.
-For others, it's an exhausting experience which is best avoided.
+For some, bargaining is fun and relaxing, and a great experience worth more than the item purchased.
+For others, it's an exhausting experience and best avoided.

-As an example, as a result of hard bargaining and extensive negotiation I have sometimes saved as much as five cents.
+As a result of hard bargaining and extensive negotiation, I have sometimes saved as much as five cents.
 It just wasn't worth it.
 If it's the game of bargaining, then it's fun.
-If it's the hard work of getting things for a few cents less, for me, it's a waste of time.
+If it's the hard work of getting things for a few cents less, it's a waste of time for me.

-There are also times when I have seen something I really wanted, was unable to come up with a price, and for the sake of two or three dollars, walked away from what I wanted in a fit of pride.
-I suppose, we all have to deal with our own selves as we cope with the intricacies of cultures and persons.
+There are also times when I have seen something I wanted, was unable to come up with a price, and walked away from what I wanted in a fit of pride for the sake of two or three dollars.
+I suppose we all have to deal with ourselves as we cope with cultures and persons' intricacies.

-I don't know about you but each time I go to the market, I learn or relearn something about prices but also about myself.
+I don't know about you, but each time I go to the market, I learn or relearn something about prices and myself.

 If you want to take a lesson in bargaining, watch American Pickers.
-Mike and Frank have a great negotiating style which builds on the dignity of the seller while leading to good agreements on bargain prices.
+Mike and Frank have a great negotiating style that builds on the seller's dignity while leading to fair agreements on bargain prices.